On the Estimation of bivariate Conditional Transition Rates: Uniform Convergence in Actuarial Estimation

 \section{Uniform Convergence in Actuarial Estimation}

-Let $B$ be the insurance cash flow of an individual life insurance contract.
+Similar to the general multi-state framework, we define $Z=(Z(t))_{t\geq s},$ as the state process of the insured with the state indicator process $(I_{i})_{i\in\mathcal{Z}}$ and the transition counting process $(N_{ij})_{i,j\in\mathcal{Z}}$.
+The landmark $\xi=Z(s)$, similar to the information model used in Markov modelling in the actuarial context, is realistic in application, but different conditioning is also feasible.\\ Let $B$ be the insurance cash flow of an individual life insurance contract.
 We assume $B$ to be an adapted c\`{a}dl\`{a}g process with paths of finite variation.
 For modelling purposes we use a maximum contract horizon of $T$, which means that

-Let $\kappa$ be a c\`{a}dl\`{a}g function that describes the value development of a savings account.
-We assume that $\kappa$ is strictly positive so that the corresponding discounting function $1/\kappa$ exists.
-The random variable

-describes the discounted accumulated future cash flow seen from time $s$.
-In order to ensure integrability, we generally assume that $1/\kappa$ is bounded on $[0,T]$.